dbcook/openrocket-database/README.md

 #### MRI (Model Rocket Industries)

-The lineage of MRI, MPC and AVI are all connected.
+The lineage of MRI, MPC and AVI is sequentially connected.
 There is an article with some historical information reported directly from Myke Bergenske on [this blog post by Chris Michielssen](http://modelrocketbuilding.blogspot.com/2011/03/some-mri-mpc-and-avi-questions-answered.html)

 MRI was started by Myke Bergenske of Wisconsin (later the owner of AVI).
-Myke may have acquired Central Rocket Company from Richard Goldsmith in the early 1960s per a post from Terry Dean on oldrocketforum.com on 6-11-2007.
+Myke may have acquired Central Rocket Company from Richard Goldsmith in the early 1960s per a post from Terry Dean on oldrocketforum.com on 11 June 2007.
 Myke subsequently made some kind of deal with General Mills circa 1969, leading to MRI being morphed into MPC.
 In 1973, the MPC rocket line was bought back by Myke and folded into AVI.
 AVI finally went out of business in 1979.